influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/migration.md

 4. **Back up your InfluxDB OSS configuration file**

-    If you have any custom configuration settings in your InfluxDB OSS configuration file, copy that configuration file and keep it as a backup.
+    If you have custom configuration settings for InfluxDB OSS, back up and save your configuration file.
-    **After updating the InfluxDB binary, the configuration file stored at the default location will be overwritten**.
+    **Without a backup, you'll lose custom configuration settings when updating the InfluxDB binary.**

 5. **Update the InfluxDB binary**

-    > This step will overwrite your current configuration file.
+    > Updating the InfluxDB binary overwrites the existing configuration file.
-    If you have settings that you’d like to keep, please make a copy of your config file before running the following command.
+    > To keep custom settings, back up your configuration file.

     {{< code-tabs-wrapper >}}
     {{% code-tabs %}}